-The U.S. Institute of Peace has worked without interruption in Iraq since 2003 and has offices in Baghdad and Erbil to strengthen institutions and communities in their efforts to prevent, manage and resolve conflicts without violence.
-USIP-supported groups such as the Network of Iraqi Facilitators have halted violent feuds in Iraqi localities, saving lives and re-stabilizing communities.
-Following the June 2014 massacre of Iraqi cadets at the Camp Speicher military base near Tikrit, for example, USIP helped NIF lead a dialogue between Sunni and Shia tribes in 2015 to prevent a violent escalation of tensions and revenge killings.
+The U.S. Institute of Peace (USIP) has worked without interruption in Iraq since 2003 and maintains offices in Baghdad and Erbil.
+USIP’s initiatives strengthen institutions’ and communities’ capacity to prevent, mitigate, and resolve conflicts without violence.
+Our strategic partners, Sanad for Peacebuilding and the Network of Iraqi Facilitators (NIF), have halted violent feuds, saving lives and re-stabilizing communities.

 USIP’s work in Iraq includes:

 Developing the capacity for peacebuilding and reconciliation.
 USIP provides technical and financial support to Sanad, an Iraqi civic organization that offers expertise in mediating communal disputes that pose a risk of violence.
 USIP, Sanad and NIF have worked to mend sectarian and inter-tribal cleavages in communities torn by extremist violence including Tikrit, Hawija, Bartella, Yathrib and Tal Afar.
 Through strategic and technical assistance, USIP further supports and partners with government institutions such as the Iraqi High Standing Committee on Coexistence and Social Peace and the Kurdistan Regional Government Department of Foreign Relations.